All the Good Girls Go to Hell: Commercial performance

 Following the release of When We All Fall Asleep, Where Do We Go?, "All the Good Girls Go to Hell" debuted and peaked at number 46 on the US Billboard Hot 100.
 At the same time, Eilish broke the record of most simultaneous Hot 100 entries for a female artist.
 Following its release as a radio single, the song reached number 20 on the US Billboard Mainstream Top 40 chart and number 15 on the US Rock Airplay chart.
 It has been certified platinum by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of 1,000,000 units in the US based on sales and streams.

 On the Canadian Hot 100, "All the Good Girls Go to Hell" peaked at number 19, and it was certified platinum by Music Canada (MC) for shipments of over 80,000 copies in Canada.
 After its release as a single, the song peaked at number 77 on the UK Singles Chart.
-It was later certified gold by the British Phonographic Industry (BPI) for selling over 400,000 units in the United Kingdom.
+It was later certified platinum by the British Phonographic Industry (BPI) for selling over 600,000 units in the United Kingdom.
 "All the Good Girls Go to Hell" has peaked within the top 10 in Australia, Greece, and New Zealand.
 It has further peaked within the top five in Latvia, Lithuania, Slovakia, and Estonia.
 The song was ultimately certified gold by the Recorded Music NZ (RMNZ) for shipments of over 15,000 copies in New Zealand.